Exploring Mannheim and Nearby Towns

 Jesuit Church [Jesuitenkirche]

-It is a 5-minute walk from Mannheim Castle.
+just a short 5-minute walk from Mannheim Castle.

 Jesuitenkirche, Mannheim